 - Rust

-See follow live updates in the API docs for the full semantics.
+See the API docs on waiting at the tail for the full semantics.

 Long polling

 Thewait parameter controls how long to wait for new records when caught up to the tail.
-This works for both unary reads (long polling) and sessions.
+This works for both single-batch reads (long polling) as well as sessions.

 - TypeScript